fabianfassnacht/QGIS_Tutorial5/Tutorial_5_Digitizing.md

 **Figure 16: The processing toolbox.**

 After re-arranging the layers in the layer window section of QGIS, the new situation should look as shown in Figure 17.
 You can see that the new Polygon surrounds the old Polygon with a fixed distance of 500 m.
-It is important to conisder that the **buffer distance** we defined in the preceding step is always in **map units**.
+It is important to consider that the **buffer distance** we defined in the preceding step is always in **map units**.
 In our case we used a UTM coordinate reference systems which is a metric system.
 So the defined buffer distance will be in meters.
 In case we would apply a buffer on a dataset projected in latitutde and longitude, the buffer distance would be in degree!
 So in case you experience that even with a small buffer distance the resulting buffer shapefiles become really large, it is likely that this relates to a problem of the buffer distance unit.

 ![Figure 17: The processing toolbox.](Fig17_Tut5.png)